Aquanty/rtd-hgs/docs/source/index.rst

 elements in the lowest layer number 1 would be assigned a material number of 1).

-By default, all zones, and therefore all elements in the domain, are assigned the same default porous media properties, which are listed in Table :ref:`tab:saturated_porous_media_defaults` .
-These values are fixed **HydroGeoSphere** and cannot be modified by the user unless the code is changed and recompiled.
+| By default, all zones, and therefore all elements in the domain, are
+  assigned the same default porous media properties, which are listed in Table :ref:
+| .
+These values are fixed **HydroGeoSphere** and cannot be modified by
+  the user unless the code is changed and recompiled.
 However, there are other ways of changing the porous media zone properties as we will discuss below.

 The first step in modifying zoned properties for a given problem is to indicate which type of medium is to be manipulated.
 The following